sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 **How much should we do of each then?**

 The common practice in industry is also represented by the diagram.
-The size of the pyramid slice represents the amount of tests one would want of each test level.
+The size of the pyramid slice represents the number of tests one would want of each test level.

-Unit test is at the bottom of the pyramid and has the largest area of them all.
+Unit testing is at the bottom of the pyramid and has the largest area of them all.
 This means that testers should favour unit testing.
 The reasons for this have been discussed before: they are fast, require less effort to be written, and give developers easier control.

 Going up in the diagram, we see that the next level is integration testing.
 The area is a bit smaller, indicating that in practice, we should do integration tests "a bit less" than unit tests.